amazon-science/read-up/README.md

 ```
 To evaluate our Oracle model:
 ```
-$ export PYTHONPATH=src:${PYTHONPATH}
 $ python main.py \
     --command test-oracle-vilbert \
     --config config_files/oracle_vilbert.yaml \
     --load ckpt/oracle_vilbert-sd0/epoch-3.pth
 ```
-You can also load our trained Oracle model _here_ for evaluation, by changing the pretrained-path in the model config file.

 This repo also implements other Oracle models:
 * Baseline Oracle model [1]
 * Baseline Oracle model + Faster-RCNN visual features (our ablation model)